-The compensation components for each Named Executive for 2016 are more fully described in the following paragraphs.
+The compensation components for each Named Executive for 2017 are more fully described in the following paragraphs.

 Salary.
 Salary is provided with the objective of paying for the underlying role and responsibility associated with the Named Executive's position, which the Compensation Committee believes allows the Company to attract and retain qualified executives.
 The Named Executives' salaries are set at levels that the Compensation Committee believes are generally competitive with the compensation paid to officers in similar positions at other airlines.
 Salary adjustments are considered annually and influenced by growth of the Company's operations, individual performance, changes in responsibility, changes in cost of living, and other factors.
+Messrs.
+Childs and Steel were provided a \$20,000 increase to their base salaries for 2017 over their respective 2016 base salaries.
+Messrs.
+Simmons and Mr. Thompson were provided a \$15,000 increase to their base salaries for 2017 over their respective 2016 base salaries.
+Mr. Vais was provided a \$10,000 increase to his base salary for 2017 over his 2016 base salary.
 The salaries of the Named Executives are set forth in the Summary Compensation Table immediately following this section.
-The salaries of Mr. Childs and Mr. Vais were increased for 2016 due to their promotions, while the salary for Mr. Steel was adjusted more rapidly than is typical due to the Compensation Committee's review of the peer company market data and its conclusion that his 2015 salary was significantly below the 25th percentile of the executives in comparable positions within the peer group companies.
-The salary for Mr. Simmons was based on a partial year 2015, and Mr. Simmons was provided a more typical salary adjustment of approximately three percent when annualizing his 2015 salary.
-Mr. Thompson, was provided a more typical annual salary adjustment in the range of two to three percent.
-Even after these adjustments, the 2016 salaries for Mr. Steel, Mr. Simmons and Mr. Thompson approximated the 25th percentile of the executives in comparable positions within the peer group companies.
+The salaries of all Named Executives in 2017 were below the median salary level of similar positions in our peer group.

 Annual Cash Incentive.
 In an effort to encourage achievement of the Company's objectives, an annual performance-based cash incentive plan is maintained for the Named Executives.
 The combination of salary and annual cash incentives is intended to result in a cash compensation package for each Named Executive that, when performance objectives are met, falls within competitive market standards as determined by the Compensation Committee based on its review of the peer group company data, as well as its understanding of other regional and major air carrier executive compensation programs.
-The review of market data in August 2016 showed that the 2016 total cash opportunity of the Named Executives, consisting of salary plus target cash incentive, and approximated the 25th percentile for all Named Executives when compared to the peer group competitive market data.
+The review of market data in November 2017 showed that the 2017 total cash opportunity of the Named Executives, consisting of salary plus target cash incentive, and approximated the 25th percentile for all Named Executives when compared to the peer group competitive market data.

 The purpose of the annual cash incentive program is to reward the Named Executives with an annual cash incentive in an amount that correlates (i) in part, to one or more financial objectives achieved for the year; and (ii) in part, to the achievement of one or more specific operational objectives during the year.
-The 2016 annual target incentive opportunity was 100% of salary for Mr. Childs and 80% of salary for Messrs.
+The 2017 annual target incentive opportunity was 110% of salary for Mr. Childs and 80% of salary for Messrs.
 Simmons, Steel, Thompson and Vais, and their potential annual incentive was allocated 75% based on the financial objective established by the Compensation Committee and 25% based on the operational objective targets established by the Compensation Committee.
-Mr. Childs was eligible for a maximum cash incentive payout of 200% of salary.
-Messrs.
-Simmons, Steel, Thompson and Vais were eligible for maximum cash incentive payouts of 150% of their salaries.
+The Named Executives were eligible for a maximum cash incentive payout of 200% of their salaries.
 The differing percentages for the Named Executives are due to differing entity level responsibilities.